A Description of Aut(dVn) and Out(dVn) Using Transducers: Introduction

 \begin{theorem} For all \(d\geq 1\), we have \(\Out(dV) \cong \Out(V)\mathlarger{\mathlarger{\mathlarger{\wr}}} S_d\) (using the standard action of \(S_d\) on \(d\) points). \end{theorem}

 We view the transducers of \cite{GNS2000} as a category in their own right, and then identify subcategories of transducers which are more appropriate for representing homeomorphisms of ``\(n\)-dimensional" Cantor Spaces.
-Similarly to \cite{bleak2016}, we then employ Rubin's Theorem \cite{Rubin} to represent \(\A(dV)\) by transducers.
+Similarly to \cite{bleak2016}, we then employ Rubin's Theorem \cite{Rubin} to represent the elements of \(\A(dV)\) as homeomorphisms, which in turn are represented with transducers.
 We also extend the description of \(\Out(V)\) given in \cite{bleak2016} to \(\Out(dV)\).

 From this perspective we are able to represent the automorphisms of the encompassing family of groups \(dV_n\), first introduced in the paper \cite{MMN2016cohomological} of Mart\'inez-P\'erez, Matucci, and Nucinkis.
 We also describe the outer automorphisms of these groups with transducers and give the following theorem extending the one given for \(dV\):